atfa/Tempognize/README.md

 ## 📥 Download

-We will release the app on the App Store and Github Release.
+We will release the app on the [App Store](https://apps.apple.com/app/id6740057962) and [Github Releases](https://github.com/atfa/Tempognize/releases).

 ## 🔗 Links